j9t/little-books/manuscript/website-quality-control.md

 ### Functionality

-Another user-centered matter concerns site functionality and navigation: can we get from _A_ to _B_?
+Another user-centered matter concerns site functionality and navigation: Can we get from _A_ to _B_?
 Fortunately, even though this is important to ensure, it’s easy to verify—so easy in fact, that most of the time functionality testing is “implied.”

 How so?
 What have we just said?
 Essentially, when we build and extend our sites and their functionality, we know whether we can access what we just built and extended.
 For example, when we add a new registration page or post a new press release, we typically notice, as part of the testing and launch process, whether page or release actually made it live and can be found.